srod-85/SamanthaR/README.md

-Welcome to the SamanthaR repository
+Welcome to my README file